lancerinf/dashed/README.md

 # Dashed

-This project provides a simple setup for a Grafana installation, a PostgreSQL database and a pluggable set of data loaders that load data in the db, which in turns is the main source for Grafana.
+This project provides a simple setup for a Grafana installation, a PostgreSQL database and a pluggable set of data loaders that load data in the db, which in turns is the main data source for Grafana.

-In a different project we provide a way to import sports activities from Garmin Connect, and this is where we put that data to good use and get actionable insights from it.
+For example, [garmin-importer][garmin-importer] provides a way to export sports activities from Garmin Connect and into an own storage of choice (in that case, dynamo-db), and **dashed** is where that data is put to good use.

-We will make the data loader generic enough that it can be replicated to import data from other sources as well, so that we can extend the reach of our insights once we have more data sources.
+The data loader concept and implementation should be generic enough that it should be easy to replicate, so that other data can be imported from other sources.
+This will make it possible to extend the reach of our insights once we can cross-reference data from multiple sources.

-Starting the whole project should be as simple as issuing `docker-compose up`

 ## Grafana

-It is an industry standard, open-source, platform that gives users the possibility of crafting their own dashboard.
+It is an industry standard, open-source, platform that gives users the possibility of crafting their own dashboards.

 We will run the latest stable release from its docker container, and find a way to persist dashboards in a way that if we re-start this whole project on separate hardware, we get the